alycit/sinatra-crud-example/README.md

 In this branch you will find:

-- Full crud for both users and games
+- Full CRUD for games
+- Create and Read for User
 - Full authentication (login / logout)
 - Error handling